List of AACSB-accredited schools (accounting)

-There are 190 schools that hold the Association to Advance Collegiate Schools of Business's (AACSB) Accounting Accreditation.
+195 universities hold the Association to Advance Collegiate Schools of Business's (AACSB) Accounting Accreditation.
+Accounting accreditation is not to be confused with business school accreditation, which is held by 1,037 universities.
 The AACSB accredits business schools by evaluating critical areas of each school to ensure that it provides top-quality education, and schools can apply for the accounting accreditation, which focuses on the schools' accounting programs, in addition to business accreditation.

 Accreditation is gained and maintained via a peer-review system, and schools are assessed in the context of their respective missions rather than against a fixed standard.
 To apply for accounting accreditation, a school is required either to already hold the business accreditation, or to apply for both the business and accounting accreditations at the same time.

 The initial accounting accreditation process starts with the submission of an eligibility application, and includes self-evaluations and peer reviews.
 The business school and the accounting academic unit are evaluated on their alignment with the AACSB's accreditation standards; under the standard for accounting accreditation, an accounting academic unit is evaluated based on its mission, intellectual contributions, and financial strategies for achieving its mission.
 For example, one of the bases of evaluation is whether the academic unit has produced intellectual contributions that have affected accounting, business and management "in ways that are consistent with the mission, expected outcomes, and strategies of the unit".
 Subsequently, the accounting accreditation is extended via 5-year review cycles.